-In 2007, 101 years after it was first founded as Dundee Training College, the Dundee College of Education relocated to a new home on the main campus as the University's School of Education, Social Work & Community Education.
+In 2007, 101 years after it was first founded as Dundee Training College, the Dundee College of Education relocated to a new home on the University's city campus, and is now the School of Education & Social Work.

 Over the years the College has acquired a fine collection of art and artefacts, including works by major Scottish artists such as Alberto Morrocco, William Gillies and Robin Philipson.
 Some examples are shown here, along with a brief history of the College.
 For more information about the School in its current form, click here.

 In 1905 Provincial Committees were established at each of the four Scottish Universities, responsible for the Training of Teachers in different parts of the country.
 The committee at St Andrews University decided that Dundee would be the most suitable base for a new Training College.

 Unable to afford new premises straight away, the College started its life in part of the Dundee Technical Institute on Small's Wynd.
 Accommodation for students was arranged thanks to support from local churches, and in 1912 Mayfield House on Arbroath Road was acquired to house female students (it was later extended and housed both sexes).